Skip to content

 1. Introduction and Controller Information

 Welcome to ContractsGuard.
 We are committed to protecting your personal data and respecting your privacy in accordance with the General Data Protection Regulation (GDPR), Regulation (EU) 2016/679, and all applicable data protection legislation.
-This Privacy Policy explains how we collect, use, store, and protect your personal information when you use our AI-powered contract analysis platform.
+This Privacy Policy explains how we collect, use, store, and protect your personal information when you use our AI-powered contract analysis platform or receive business communications from us.

-This Privacy Policy applies to all users of our platform, including visitors to our website, registered users, subscribers, and any person whose personal data we process in connection with the provision of our services.
+This Privacy Policy applies to all users of our platform, including visitors to our website, registered users, recipients of our business outreach emails, and any person whose personal data we process in connection with the provision of our services.
 By using our services, you acknowledge that you have read and understood this Privacy Policy.

 2. Data We Collect